PlainAdmin/plain-free-bootstrap-admin-template/README.md

 ### [⚡ PRO Version](https://plainadmin.com/pricing)

 It comes with a minimal UI design that suits almost any kind of web project and offers the best possible user experience.
-PlainAdmin comes with SCSS files, organized codebase, gulp support for efficient workflow, a rich documentation, and everything that you can expect from a modern admin template.
+PlainAdmin comes with SCSS files, an organized codebase, gulp support for efficient workflow, rich documentation, and everything else that you can expect from a modern admin template.

-PlainAdmin built with vanilla Javascript (no jQuery), Bootstrap 5 and the simplest possible way to make it easy to maintain and easy to port your back-end projects.
+PlainAdmin is built with vanilla Javascript (no jQuery), Bootstrap 5 and the simplest possible way to make it easy to maintain and easy to port your back-end projects.

 ### [👉 Check out our Admin Template for Tailwind CSS](https://tailadmin.com)